runpod/docs/docs/instant-clusters/pytorch.md

 This tutorial demonstrates how to use Instant Clusters with [PyTorch](http://pytorch.org) to run distributed workloads across multiple GPUs.
 By leveraging PyTorch's distributed processing capabilities and RunPod's high-speed networking infrastructure, you can significantly accelerate your training process compared to single-GPU setups.

-Follow the steps below to deploy your Cluster and start running distributed PyTorch workloads efficiently.
+Follow the steps below to deploy a cluster and start running distributed PyTorch workloads efficiently.

 ## Step 1: Deploy an Instant Cluster